 - Plenty of towels.

-- Pots of boiling water to be used as a backup for keeping the water warm.
+- Pots of boiling water to use as a backup for keeping the water warm.

 The Cost of a Water Birth